 Teaching and facilitating leadership within the classroom and office setting.

-Forest Bathing and student/employee led self-reflection practices
+Forest meditation practices including student/employee led self-reflection practices

 Best practices in working and managing challenging people, settings and situations.

 “What we learn with pleasure we never forget.”